sta/websocket-sharp/README.md

 `e` has passed as a `WebSocketSharp.MessageEventArgs`.

-`e.Type` property (returns either `WebSocketSharp.Opcode.TEXT` or `WebSocketSharp.Opcode.BINARY`) represents the type of the received message.
+`e.Type` property returns either `WebSocketSharp.Opcode.TEXT` or `WebSocketSharp.Opcode.BINARY`, and it represents the type of the received message.
 So by checking it, you determine which item you should use.

 If `e.Type` is `Opcode.TEXT`, you should use `e.Data` property (returns a `string`) that represents the received **Text** message.